Europlug

 An unofficial double "Eurosocket".
 While these are not defined by any standard, they are nevertheless produced and sold by some companies.
 Since they will also accept Swiss Type 11 plugs due to the nearly identical form factor, they should be rated for at least 10 A to allow safe usage (this one is rated for 16 A).

-The Europlug is a flat, non-rewirable two-pole, round-pin domestic AC power plug, rated for voltages up to 250 V and currents up to 2.5 A. It is a compromise design for low-power Class II appliances that is compatible with all round-pin domestic power socket used across Europe (though not the rectangular-pin BS 1363 sockets found in the United Kingdom or the former British colonies of Cyprus, Ireland, and Malta).
-By the standard, Europlugs must be non-rewirable and must be supplied attached to a power cord; anything else is non-compliant.
+The Europlug, also known as Type C by the IEC, is a flat, non-rewirable two-pole, round-pin domestic AC power plug, rated for voltages up to 250 V and currents up to 2.5 A. It is a compromise design for low-power Class II appliances.
+It is defined by the CEE 7 standard under the official designation CEE 7/16 Alternative II.
+The standard requires Europlugs to be non-rewirable (plugs cannot be opened to change the wiring) and permanently attached to a power cord or appliance; anything else is non-compliant.

+The Europlug is the most widely used plug internationally.
+The standard does not define a specific socket outlet; it is compatible with all round-pin domestic power socket used across Europe with the exception of the 16 A CEI 23-50 socket found in Italy.
+The plug is also used as standard in countries including Indonesia, Russia and most post-Soviet states, DR Congo, Egypt, Iran and Turkey.

 The plug is often used on the housing of small plug-in power supplies.
 Though standardization excludes it, there are cable couplings for Europlugs and rewireable plugs available.

 History

 The Europlug design, intended for use with socket-outlets meeting other standards, appeared first in 1963 as Alternative II of Standard Sheet XVI in the second edition of CEE Publication 7 by the contributing members of Austria, Belgium, Czechoslovakia, Denmark, Federal Republic of Germany, Finland, France, Greece, Hungary, Italy, Netherlands, Norway, Poland, Portugal, Sweden, Switzerland, United Kingdom, and Yugoslavia.
 The Europlug is therefore sometimes also referred to as the "CEE 7/16 Alternative II plug" or simply as the "CEE 7/16 plug".
 It was also described in 1975 as plug C5 in IEC Technical Report 83.
 In 1990 it was defined by Cenelec standard EN 50075 which has national equivalents in most European countries, as described in IEC 60083 which superseded IEC/TR 83 (and no longer uses the C5 designation).

 The Europlug is unusual as the standard specifies a plug only; there is no socket/outlet defined specifically for use with it.
-The Europlug is attached to the housing of small power devices of Class II with maximal current of 2.5 A.
+The Europlug is attached to the housing of small power devices of Class II with maximum current of 2.5 A.